 Are you happier now that you are a parent?
-According to some recent studies, it’s not likely.
+According to some studies, it’s not likely.
 Florida State University sociology professor Robin Simon created a stir with her suggestion that “bundle of joy” is perhaps inaccurate for most parents.

 “Parents experience lower levels of emotional well-being, less frequent positive emotions and more frequent negative emotions than their childless peers,” noted Simon, whose parenting study concluded folks with the significantly greatest emotional well-being were those who had never had children.